Structure and Composition of the Atmosphere

 Reasoning (R): The ozone layer absorbs harmful UV radiation from the Sun, preventing it from reaching the Earth’s surface and protecting living organisms.

-b) The A is false.
+b) A is false.

 c)